Christina Gabbitas: County Lines and Knife Crime

+After taking workshops into schools and to literature festivals across the country, Gabbitas partnered with North Yorkshire Police in 2023 to write a sequel to 'No More Knives', entitled 'Trapped in County Lines'.
+She continues to take her work into schools and can be frequently heard on the radio as part of her campaign to raise awareness.

 Felicity Fly Series

 In 2012 Gabbitas published her first book Welcome To The World Of Felicity Fly.
 It uses characters such as a washing machine and a woodlouse to talk about fears children may have in the home.
 They are encouraged to not feel alone and that having fears is normal.
 This was quickly followed by Felicity Fly Meets Veronica Vac.
 Whilst still tackling the subject of childhood fears, this book also focuses on individuals caring and helping one another.
 A year later Felicity Fly In The Garden was published this time addressing the subject of pollination.
-It was well received.
 The fourth book in the series Felicity Fly Meets the Dragon Fruit and Friends came out in early 2015 and takes as its main theme healthy food.

 Other publications for children

 Gabbitas published a book called Share Some Secrets in November 2014, which highlights the difference between good and troublesome secrets, and encourages children who are being abused to speak out.
 It is aimed at five to eight year olds.
 The book was endorsed by the NSPCC, placed in their library and distributed through their school service.
 A percentage of sales from the book go to Barnardo's in their 15th anniversary year for 2016.
 The book was endorsed by Barnardo's, and also a finalist in the People's Book Prize 2016.